staticallyio/statically/privacy.md

     For more information on the privacy practices of CloudFlare, please visit the following web page: [https://www.cloudflare.com/security-policy/](https://www.cloudflare.com/security-policy/)

-*   **StackPath**
+*   **CDN77**

-    For more information on the privacy practices of StackPath, please visit the following web page: [https://www.stackpath.com/privacy](https://www.stackpath.com/privacy)
+    For more information on the privacy practices of CDN77, please visit the following web page: [https://www.cdn77.com/privacy](https://www.cdn77.com/privacy)

 *   **Fastly**

     For more information on the privacy practices of Fastly, please visit the following web page: [https://www.fastly.com/privacy](https://www.fastly.com/privacy)

-*   **CDN77**

-    For more information on the privacy practices of CDN77, please visit the following web page: [https://www.cdn77.com/privacy](https://www.cdn77.com/privacy)

 Links To Other Sites
 --------------------